 News / Upcoming Events

-Saturday September 22 is the next date for scheduled steam powered train rides at TTM.
+Saturday October 13 is the next date for scheduled steam powered train rides at TTM.
 Our 1925 Baldwin 0-4-0 steam locomotive will operate on a demand basis between 11:30 AM and 1:30 PM.
 No additional charge for admission.
 Our antique diesel electric locomotives will power the other scheduled train rides on this day.